bitcoinops/bitcoinops.github.io/_posts/fr/newsletters/2022-10-19-newsletter.md

 layout: newsletter
 lang: fr
 ---
-This week's newsletter describes the block parsing bug affecting BTCD and LND last week, summarizes discussion about a planned Bitcoin Core feature change related to replace by fee, outlines research about validity rollups on Bitcoin, shares an announcement about a
+La newsletter de cette semaine décrit the block parsing bug affecting BTCD and LND last week, summarizes discussion about a planned Bitcoin Core feature change related to replace by fee, outlines research about validity rollups on Bitcoin, shares an announcement about a